hyperledger/fabric/docs/source/deploy_chaincode.md

 		Rule: "OR('Org2MSP.peer')"
 ```

-When you [enable the Fabric chaincode lifecycle](enable_cc_lifecycle.html), you also need to use the new Fabric 2.0 channel policies in addition to upgrading your channel to the `V2_0` capability.
-Your channel needs to include the new `/Channel/Application/LifecycleEndorsement` and `/Channel/Application/Endorsement` policies:
+Finally, ensure your channel defines the `/Channel/Application/LifecycleEndorsement` and `/Channel/Application/Endorsement` policies:

 ```
 Policies: